tanbowensg/dao-angular-valid/README.md

 	{
 		result: false,
 		msg:{
-			mydata:["DisplayName can not be empty"," DisplayName must be IPv4"] mydata2:["DisplayName2 can not be empty"]
+			mydata:["DisplayName can not be empty"," DisplayNamemust be IPv4"] mydata2:["DisplayName2 can not be empty"]
 		}
 	}